LucasDelfino92/morrowindsharp/wjsetup.md

   - Added **Smarter Soultrap**.
   - Added **Switchable Scriptures**.
   - Added **Sounds of Souls**.
-- The following changes apply to the Sigourn's Cut profile:
+- The following changes apply to the Extended BTBGI profile:
   - Added **Clear Your Name**.
   - Added **Redaynia Restored**.
   - Added **Save the Date**.